-Quick Tips on How to Get Love Bugs Off Cars
+Quick Tips on How to Get Lovebugs Off Cars

-- Use a pressure washer to remove big clumps of love bugs on cars.
+- Use a pressure washer to remove big clumps of lovebugs on cars.

 - Use car wax as a protective layer between your vehicle and acidic bug guts.

-Before love bug season hits Florida and other Southern states, it’s wise to prepare your vehicle for these annoying insects.
+Before lovebug season hits Florida and other Southern states, it’s wise to prepare your vehicle for these annoying insects.
 But you can’t predict when you’ll drive through a swarm, so you should also know how to remove lovebugs from your car before their splattered eggs and body parts leave a stain.

-- How to Get Lovebugs Off Cars
+How to Remove Lovebugs From Cars

-Clean Lovebugs from Cars Promptly
+Clean Lovebugs From Cars Promptly

-When you have a run-in with lovebugs in Florida or anywhere in the southern United States, it’s essential to quickly and adequately take care of the splatters.
+When you have a run-in with lovebugs in Florida or anywhere in the Southern United States, it’s essential to quickly and adequately take care of the splatters.
 Debris on your headlights and windshield can reduce visibility.
 Letting lovebug body parts and egg masses fester in the sun increases the acidity and can etch the car’s paint.

 RELATED: How Much Does Ceramic Coating Cost?